Taiwan pitches deeper Europe engagement after TSMC Germany investment

 TSMC's overseas expansion, which includes new factories in the United States and Japan, has sparked concerns in Taiwan, where semiconductor manufacturing is the backbone of the economy, about a "goodbye to Taiwan" trend among chip firms.

-Wang said that TSMC has repeatedly said its most advanced manufacturing and research would continue to be rooted in Taiwan, but that more chip production overseas was part of a global trend about giving greater resilience to supply chains.
+TSMC has repeatedly said its most advanced manufacturing and research willremain rooted in Taiwan, Wang said, but that more chip production overseas was part of a global trend about giving greater resilience to supply chains.

 "This is unavoidable," she added.

-(Reporting by Ben Blanchard; Additional reporting by Jeanny Kao; Editing by Stephen Coates)
+(Reporting by Ben Blanchard and Friederike Heine; Additional reporting by Jeanny Kao, Andreas Rinke and Sarah Marsh; Editing by Stephen Coates and Gareth Jones)

 ((ben.blanchard@thomsonreuters.com;))